 You can visit the church for free during certain hours, or make a small donation to enter at other times.

-Finally, take a guided tour of the Gothic Quarter to learn more about the history and culture of the neighborhood.
+Finally, take a guided tour of the Gothic Quarter (like this one I recommend) to learn more about the history and culture of the neighborhood.
 There are plenty of tours available, from walking tours to bike tours to Segway tours.

 A knowledgeable guide can help you discover hidden corners of the neighborhood and provide insight into the rich history of Barcelona.